Quick Answer (TL;DR)

 How to Improve

-Build habit loops.
+- Build habit loops.
 Design triggers (notifications, emails, integrations) that bring users back to perform the core action on a regular cadence.
 Habits drive sustainable engagement.
+Pendo's guide to measuring collaboration in product-led growth covers how to instrument collaboration events and tie them to expansion revenue.

 Common Pitfalls

-Optimizing one side at the expense of the other.
+- Optimizing one side at the expense of the other.
 Improving the ratio by cutting the denominator (e.g., reducing investment) can be counterproductive.
-Always consider both sides holistically.
+Always consider both sides together.

 Related Metrics